December 1, 2025

 Class of 2027 6.80%

-What is Northeastern’s Early Decision Acceptance Rate?
+Northeastern Early Decision Acceptance Rate

 Submit a Letter of Continued Interest (LOCI)

-• Reaffirm your interest in Northeastern
+• Reaffirm your strong interest in Northeastern

 Share Significant Updates

-• Academic awards or recognition
+• Academic awards or recognitions

 Submit Your Midyear Grades